-The first detail to note is that the field school dates have been adjusted to avoid Council Grove’s annual Washunga Days festival.
-The KATP will begin on Thursday, June 2.
+Note the project start date of Thursday, June 1.
 While the first day of fieldwork is reserved for people who have participated in a previous KATP field school, the introductory classes and the lab will be open to all that day.
-Field activities will be available to everyone starting on Friday, June 3.
-The final day of the project will be Friday, June 17.
-Council Grove Junior-Senior High School will be the project headquarters, including the artifact processing lab, most classes, some evening programs, and indoor and outdoor camping.
+Field activities will be available to everyone starting on Friday, June 2.
+The final day of the project will be Thursday, June 15.

-- Four classes will be offered for college credit through Emporia State University (https://www.emporia.edu/socanth/announcements/), for KAA certification credit, or simply for the information: Archeological Fieldwork, Mapping, Between Discovery and Excavation: Testing Archeological Sites, and Architectural Building Survey.
+Four classes will be offered for college credit through Emporia State University, for KAA certification credit, or simply for the information: Archeological Fieldwork, Archeological Site Survey, Cultural Reconstruction, and Architectural Buildings Survey.

-Further details of the KATP field school are included in the registration packet, which can be obtained here on March 1.
-It is also available in hard copy upon request (785-272-8681, extension 266 or email@example.com).
-The packet comprises two parts, and applicants need both parts.
-It contains forms for Kansas Anthropological Association (KAA) and/or Kansas Historical Foundation (KHF) membership; registration, and scheduling forms; options for lodging, camping, and food; a map of pertinent project locations; a list of recommended equipment; instructions for enrollment in formal classes; details about the KAA certification program; and a preliminary schedule of accompanying activities.
+Further details of the KATP field school will be included in the registration packet, which will be posted on this web site (http://www.kshs.org/14622) around March 1 but also available in hard copy upon request.
+The packet will contain forms for KAA and/or Kansas Historical Foundation (KHF) membership; registration and scheduling forms; options for lodging, camping, and food; a map of pertinent project locations; a list of recommended equipment; instructions for enrollment in formal classes; details about the KAA certification program; and a schedule of accompanying activities.

 The KSHS and the KAA do not discriminate on the basis of disability in admission to, access to, or operation of their programs.
 The KSHS requests prior notification to accommodate individuals with disabilities or special needs.
 To make special arrangements, contact Virginia Wulfkuhle at 785-272-8681, extension 266.